 In June of 1999, Imler’s Poultry was awarded the USDA bid for distribution of government commodities to the Southwest Region of Pennsylvania, and in June of 2000, the Northwest Region of Pennsylvania was secured.
 Imler’s Poultry has proven their worth to the State of Pennsylvania by “Distinguishing itself among Pennsylvania’s contract distributors in the USDA program.”
 This quote came from Barry Shutt, then the Director for the USDA Program in Harrisburg.

 Since 1982, Imler’s Poultry has been fortunate to achieve growth every year in pounds sold.
-Through all this expansion of volume, we were able to spread the business not putting too great a percentage of business with any one account.
+Through all this expansion of volume, we were able to diversify the business, not putting too great a percentage of business on any one segment.
 All of this growth would not be possible without the dedication of our valued employees.

-This facility has had two major additions including a 14,000 square foot freezer facility that was completed in 2002.
+The facility at Beale Ave had two major additions including a 14,000 square foot freezer facility that was completed in 2002.

-The truck garage with wash bay facility was completed on the hill above Imler’s Poultry.
-Fox & James moved in and began servicing all trucks from the new location.
+The truck garage with wash bay facility was completed on Theater Drive above Imler’s Poultry.
+Fox & James moved their operations and began servicing all trucks from the new location.

-The latest aerial shot taken of our office and warehouse.
-We are so proud to be surrounded by so many other locally owned and operated business.
+The latest aerial shot taken of our warehouse, highlighting the growth of our facility and many other locally owned and operated businesses.

-Imler’s Poultry started business 115+ years ago with one horse drawn wagon and today over 56 long haul and delivery trucks are on the road.
-This could not have been achieved without a loyal customer base and solid relationships with vendors.
-Imler’s Poultry treasures all the great relationships that have developed and have great expectations as to what can be accomplish together in the future.
+We celebrated 117 years in business this year and held our 10th annual food expo in October.
+What started with one horse drawn wagon delivering products has evolved into 56 long haul and delivery trucks on the road every day, servicing customers within a 250 mile radius of our facility.
+This could not have been achieved without a loyal customer base and solid relationships with our vendors.
+Imler’s Poultry treasures all the great partnerships that have developed over the years and has great expectations as to what can be accomplished together in the future.

-Through the years of growth, the business has moved from generation to generation of Imler family members.
-Fred Imler Sr. is still very active, along with Fred Imler II and Bryan Imler.
-While the times are changing, the business philosophy remains the same: “Quality products delivered fresh at competitive prices.”
+Throughout the years of growth, the business has moved from generation to generation of the Imler family.
+Fred II and Bryan are both actively involved in the business and day to day operations.
+While the times are always changing, the business philosophy remains the same, “Quality products delivered fresh at competitive prices!”